antonioconselheiro/ngx-parody-api/README.md

 }
 ```

-`RelayConfigService` is a custom service from `omeglestr` that allow user configure his relays, you can copy this approuch from `omeglestr` or can just set the relays hardcoded.
+`RelayConfigService` is a custom service from `omeglestr` that read user choosen relay, you can copy this approuch from `omeglestr`, can set the relays hardcoded or can create a custom service.